San Diego State University

 SDSU Chemistry Machine Shop

-The Department of Chemistry and Biochemistry Machine Shop is managed by Benno Spingler, who has extensive experience in fabrication in both metal and wood.
-The shop occupies about 1600 sq. feet of space and is equipped with two mills, a 13-inch lathe, drill press, 22-inch bandsaw, horixontal bandsaw, and numerous sheet metal and wood-working tools.
+The Department of Chemistry and Biochemistry Machine Shop occupies about 400 sq. feet of space and is equipped with a mill, a 13-inch lathe, 2 drill presses, 22-inch bandsaw, horixontal bandsaw, and numerous grinders and sanders.
 An extensive metal stock is available.
-The space is also used for the repair and maintenance of our many vacuum pumps.

 Other Instruments